floweredscarf/su25/projects/deques/proj1a/index.md

 {: .task}
 >**Task**: Implement `addFirst` and `addLast`, and verify that they are correct
 >using `addFirstAndAddLastTest` and the Java visualizer.
+Remember to carefully verify your pointers.
 >
 >---
 >